SJIANG Dr. Sunny Jiang

 Ashley Green, M.S.

-Ashley Green is a fourth-year Ph.D. student supervised by Professor Sunny Jiang in the Department of Civil and Environmental Engineering at UCI.
+Ashley Green is a fifth-year Ph.D. candidate supervised by Professor Sunny Jiang in the Department of Civil and Environmental Engineering at UCI.
 She entered UCI in Fall 2020 in the Environmental Engineering program as a doctoral student.
 She is currently involved in a wastewater surveillance project for SARS-CoV-2 locally in Southern California.
 This project aims to quantify the concentration of viral RNA in the wastewater and improve the sampling design for SARS-CoV-2 from wastewater collection systems.
-Before UCI, she got her bachelors degree in Environmental Engineering from California Polytechnic State University, San Luis Obispo and interned for the Central Coast Water Board and City of Los Angeles Sanitation.
-In her free time she loves cooking, hanging with her dog Ema, staying involved with the National Society of Black Engineers, and playing (and hopefully winning) board games.
+Before UCI, she got her bachelor’s degree in Environmental Engineering from Cal Poly San Luis Obispo and, interned for the Central Coast Water Board and City of Los Angeles Sanitation.
+In her free time, she loves cooking, hanging with her dog Ema, volunteering with local environmental justice and LGBTQ+ organizations, and playing (and hopefully winning) board games.

 Alexis Guerra

-Alexis Guerra is a fourth-year Ph.D. student in the Environmental Health Sciences Program under Dr. Sunny Jiang’s supervision at UCI.
-She joined the lab in Fall 2020 to work on her doctoral degree.
-Her current project focuses on coastal ocean microbiomes and water quality along urban communities, including Southern California.
-This project aims to identify how human pathogens carried by waste flowing to the ocean contribute to the population of bacteria, fungi, and viruses in ocean water and beach sand.
+Alexis Guerra is a fifth-year Ph.D. candidate in the Environmental Health Sciences Program under Dr. Sunny Jiang’s supervision at UCI.
+Her research focuses on coastal ocean microbiomes and water quality along urban communities, including Southern California.
+She aims to understand how human pathogens carried by waste flowing to the ocean contribute to the population of bacteria, fungi, and viruses in ocean water and beach sand.
 She collaborates with research teams across the U.S., Europe, and Australia to spearhead a publication on an international coastal water quality project.
 Before entering Dr. Jiang’s lab, Alexis earned her bachelor’s degree in Biological Sciences at UCI.
 She worked on antibiotic resistance research as an undergraduate in the UCI Minority Science Program.
-She enjoys hiking, photography, Polynesian dancing, and going to the beach during her free time.
+She enjoys hiking, photography, crocheting, and going to the beach during her free time.

 Javin Chung